kirilcvetkov92/Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Since I used lot of techniques to speed up the processing time to 7 FPS, we lose valuable data.
+Since I used a lot of techniques to speed up the processing time to 7 FPS, we lose valuable data.
-However this costed me to get more false positives, and true negatives.
+However, this costed me to get more false positives and true negatives.
 In order to improve performance on false positives and to enhance labeling I constructed the following algorithm :

 Source : cv_utils#draw_labeled_bboxes (Line 265 - Line : 356)